Environment— Environment —

 Results of scenario analysis

-Regarding transition risks, ZEV targets set by each automobile manufacturer handled by the VT Holdings Group are higher in the less than 2℃ scenario than in the more than 4℃ scenario, which will cause the selling price of vehicles to rise temporarily.
+Regarding transition risks, ZEV targets set by each automobile manufacturer handled by the VT Holdings Group are higher in the 1.5℃ scenario than in the 4℃ scenario, which will cause the selling price of vehicles to rise temporarily.
 However, the selling price will decrease as the new technologies become more widespread.
 Coupled with fuel cost reductions from electricity, we believe it will be possible to ensure a certain level of sales volume and sales.

-Regarding physical risks, while it can be assumed that natural disasters will become more severe under the more than 4℃ scenario, we believe that we can reduce risks from natural disasters by working with the construction companies of the VT Holdings Group to build stores that take disasters into consideration.
+Regarding physical risks, while it can be assumed that natural disasters will become more severe under the 4℃ scenario, we believe that we can reduce risks from natural disasters by working with the construction companies of the VT Holdings Group to build stores that take disasters into consideration.
 We will also review and strengthen our BCP so that business activities can continue even in the event of a disaster.
-Although we believe that the impact will not be as great as in the more than 4℃ scenario, we will promote the above measures since natural disasters are expected to occur even in the less than 2℃ scenario.
+Although we believe that the impact will not be as great as in the 4℃ scenario.

 Metrics and Targets

 We have established Scope 1, 2, and 3 emissions for greenhouse gases as indicators for managing climate-related risks and opportunities.
 We have been working since FY2020 to calculate the Group’s overall greenhouse gas emissions .
 The VT Holdings Group’s FY2020 Scope 1 and 2 emissions of greenhouse gas were 19,110 t-CO2, and Scope 3 emissions were 1,372,448 t-CO2.
-Based on the current state of greenhouse gas emissions, the VT Holdings Group has set a target to reduce Scope 1 and 2 greenhouse gas emissions by 42% by FY2030 for achieving the less than 2℃ target.
-Going forward, the entire VT Holdings Group will promote reductions in emissions to achieve our goals.
+Based on the current state of greenhouse gas emissions, the VT Holdings Group has set a target to reduce Scope 1 and 2 greenhouse gas emissions by 42% by FY2030 down from FY2020 levels for achieving the 1.5℃ target.
+Going forward, the Group as a whole will promote reductions in emissions to achieve our goals.

-- Scope 3 greenhouse gas emissions are calculated by limiting the scope to our Company and car dealers in Japan.
+- Scope 3 greenhouse gas emissions are calculated by limiting the scope to our Company and car dealers in Japan ,which are the core business of the Company and the VT Holdings Group.
 We are currently considering calculation methods for other businesses and regions, and plan to gradually expand the calculation scope in the future.

 Results for the VT Holdings Group Scope 1 and 2 Greenhouse Gas Emissions